0

 Add To Cart

-This is the Grand Sport.
-A time only watch marketed as a “racing” watch at an affordable price point.
-The cheaper sibling of the Omega Chronostop which was the consumers Omega Speedmaster.
-You can see this heritage in the hands used on the Grand Sport coming back on the Chronostop and many other Omega chronographs.
+This is the Grand Sport, a time-only watch marketed as a “racing” watch at an accessible price.
+It’s the more affordable sibling of the Omega Chronostop, itself marketed as a consumer-friendly alternative to the Omega Speedmaster.
+The Grand Sport reflects this heritage with hand designs seen on the Chronostop and other Omega chronographs.

 ————